bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

 - " builds"
 - git
 - bitrise.yml
-summary: The trigger map defined in the `bitrise.yml` file of your app determines which workflows get triggered by specific events, for example code pushes or pull requests.
+description: The trigger map defined in the `bitrise.yml` file of your app determines which workflows get triggered by specific events, for example code pushes or pull requests.
 menu: